 Dying is a natural process in life.
 Thus, we always strive to ensure that our loved ones will have a comfortable journey towards the end.
 It is vital for caregivers to recognize the symptoms of a patient actively dying.

 Many caregivers often panic and force feed their care recipients when they stop eating/drinking.
 This is a natural process of the body shutting down.

-- Swallow reflex affected
+Swallow reflex affected

 If a patient starts to cough when given food/fluids, it shows he has little to no swallow reflex.
 It is important to call your nurse/doctor when your care recipient shows signs of this.
 This indicates that the patient needs to have their medication (e.g. pain medication) injected by a professional nurse/ doctor instead of taking them orally.
-Jaga-Me provides professional service for injections.
-If you need professional help to administer injections for your palliative patient at home, check out our Jaga-Me website for more information on how you can engage our nurses to perform these procedures.
+Jaga-Me provides professional services for injections.
+If you need professional help administering injections for your palliative patient at home, check out our Jaga-Me website for more information on how you can engage our nurses to perform these procedures.

-- Sleeps more often
+Sleeps more often

-- Skin colour & body temperature changes
+Skin colour & body temperature changes

 The skin around the patient’s fingers and toes might look blue (known as cyanosis).
 This happens because the body is conserving energy for core functions instead.
 The colour of the patient’s skin might turn grey as well.
 The temperature of the patient’s body will be cold and there might be some swelling on the patient’s hands and feet.
 This is known as oedema.